Greenbelt Ecology

 - Overgrown but passable on bikes

-- Their arrival route — reader should feel the distance
+- Their arrival route through the forest

 HOW ZARO CHANGES THE GREENBELT